Chukwueze’s Villarreal suffer first defeat of the season against Barcelona | Goal.com

 Lionel Messi made it three for Barca, converting from the penalty spot before Pau Torres turned the ball into his own net as Ronald Koeman's side went into the break with a comfortable lead.

-Villarreal’s effort to reduce the deficit after the restart of the game proved abortive as they suffered their first defeat of the season at Camp Nou.
+Villarreal’s effort to reduce the deficit after the restart of the game proved futile as they suffered their first defeat of the season at Camp Nou.

 #BarçaVillarreal | 4-0 | ⏱️ 90'+3' | Final en el Camp Nou. pic.twitter.com/0TpEzQfRhO— Villarreal CF (@VillarrealCF) September 27, 2020